Herbert Black: JITEC

 While Black, denied the bribe, he later admitted to shorting JITEC's stock after believing it would plummet when a news article came out based on information that he had given the QSC, along with privileged information he had received through his connection to Laliberté.

 Don MacDonald, a writer for The Montreal Gazette, would later admit to having Black as an informant on the JITEC case.
 This was seen as questionable as Black was not an insider and never an official shareholder in JITEC.
 There would often be articles written by MacDonald with information on the case that were published earlier in the day than when the information was made public.
 While Black and others were short selling JITEC stock, the price was allegedly artificially boosted from CAD3.00 to CAD11.00, causing a significant loss to all short sellers.
 This led to a class action lawsuit with the initial $25 000 funded by Black for through Kugler Kandestin Attorneys.
 MacDonald already had an article published about it in The Gazette the morning of the day that the lawsuit was launched.
 MacDonald also had an article published regarding the cease-trading order on Laliberté signed by Paul Trudeau the same morning that Laliberté received it in November 2000.
 Investors in JITEC had started rumours in online forums and chat rooms that MacDonald was gay and a pedophile in order to discredit him – something Laliberté firmly denies any involvement in.
 However, the constant bad publicity of JITEC continued to put downward pressure on its stock.

 JITEC finally collapsed in 2001.
 As a result, numerous legal actions were launched by the parties involved.
 The class action suit is still pending.

 Marc Rich and Denise Rich

 Among Black's many high-profile friends was Denise Rich, US socialite and ex-wife of Marc Rich.
 Marc Rich, a former associate of Black, gained notoriety in 2001 when he received a controversial presidential pardon from then US President Bill Clinton on charges of tax evasion.
-This was allegedly due to the intervention of his then wife, Denise, who is said to have asked President Clinton to pardon Marc while at a White House Ball.
-Black, who had been giving her personal and financial advice at the time, was with her that night.

 Black went on to sue Denise Rich for breach of contract as she had never paid him for what she thought was free advice from a friend.